davesweb/bricklink-api/readme.md

 Please read the [documentation](https://davesweb.github.io/bricklink-api/) for more detailed and advanced examples of how to use this package.

+## Docker

+This package contains a Docker setup te easily run the tests and CS fixer.

+To build the docker image, run:

+`docker-compose build`

+To start the container, run:

+`docker-compose up -d`

+Logging in to the docker container:

+`docker-compose exec app bash`

 ## Tests

-To run the test suite, run `composer test`.
+To run the test suite, run `composer test` from inside the docker container, or `docker-compose exec app composer test` from outside the docker container.
 Tests are created using PHPUnit, so you may use PHPUnit and it's options directly to run the tests.

 ## CS Fixer

-To run CS fixer on the entire project, run `composer cs-fixer`.
+To run CS fixer on the entire project, run `composer cs-fixer` from inside the container, or `docker-compose exec app compose cs-fixer` from outside the docker container.
+You can also run CS fixer directly (`php vendor/bin/php-cs-fixer fix`) and add your custom arguments.
+Keep in mind that the contributing guide requires you to run CS Fixer with the configuration in this package.

 ## Roadmap

 These features/enhancements will be added in future releases:

 - Support for PHP 8.1.
-- ~~Validate the values on parameters.~~
+- ~~Validate the values on parameters.~~ ✔️
 - Finish documentation about repositories.
-- Add docker setup for local development.
+- ~~Add docker setup for local development.~~ ✔️

 ## License